 Many women have reached out asking for help for their partners and husbands especially when it comes to a packing list for Europe.
 Fred Perrotta, founder of Tortuga Backpacks, has been kind enough to help us out with this task!

 As a frequent traveler to Europe, his carry-on backpacks were inspired by his trip backpacking Europe.
 Sounds like the perfect guy for the job!
 Read on to find out what your male counterpart should pack for Europe.

-Men’s Carry-on Packing List for Europe
+Men’s Carry-on Packing List

 Women aren’t the only ones who want to look good when they travel.
 Most guys don’t want to wear head-to-toe khaki or pants that zip off.

 We have dignity too!
 Men want to be comfortable and attractive.
 Guys, you can pack light and look good if you remember two important lessons.